Every time you design an RC toy project it you tend to spread it outward. Your indoor remote control needs occupy a large area too, don’t they?

 Start with a 4 X 8 sheet of plywood, and design a metropolitan layout.
 Draw out a blueprint on paper of your vision of the city when finished.

 As you create your design visualize the buildings you’ll populate your city with.
 (Scale your buildings to the size vehicles you’ll operate in the city.
-Consider how real buildings in your town soar above your personal car or truck and make sure the measurements for your structures mimic those ratios.)
+Consider how real buildings in your town soar above your personal car or and make sure the measurements for your structures mimic those ratios.)

 Don’t forget to vary the style of your buildings.